STEM

 Yale Online

 Yale Online brings access to professors, programs and courses to a range of people around the world, including career changers, lifelong learners, educators, and high school and college students.
-From online courses to on-campus experiences, there are a range of learning opportunities available for degree and non-degree seekers.
+From online courses to on-campus experiences, there is a broad range of learning opportunities available for degree and non-degree seekers.
 The courses are free and open to the public.

-Yale Pathways Research Internships
+Yale Pathways Research Internships (formerly Summer Science Research Institute)

 Yale Peabody Museum Annual Events